WuJammy/MTU_Melody_Extraction/README.md

 # MTU: A Melody Extraction Method Using Swin U-Net Enhanced with Mamba Blocks
 ## Abstract
-MTU is a novel melody extraction method designed for polyphonic audio, addressing both vocal and non-vocal music tracks.
+MTU is a melody extraction method designed for polyphonic audio, addressing both vocal and non-vocal music tracks.
 Its architecture integrates Swin U-Net with Mamba blocks, enhancing feature extraction and achieving multi-scale representation of intricate polyphonic music signals.
 A key